Learn how to manage global and local risk management plans (RMPs).

 - Select Create.

-- On the Create Core Risk Management Plan page, complete the relevant fields, then select Save:
+- On the Create Core Risk Management Plan page, complete the applicable fields.

 Field | Description |